 Prior to the 2012 NBA season, then Oklahoma City Thunder shooting guard James Harden was traded to the Houston Rockets.
 In return for Harden’s services, Houston sent shooting guards Kevin Martin and Jeremy Lamb, as well as two first-round picks and a second-rounder.
+Rather hilariously, recently, amid the slew of James Harden trade rumors, some teams who were previously into the talent are back — but more on that in a second.

 Both Martin and Lamb are no longer with the Thunder.
 While one of the draft picks turned into Steven Adams, it’s hard to think that the Rockets regret this deal in the slightest.
 However, while Harden is now an absolute superstar for Houston, there were several other teams that nearly acquired budding star.